JochenKalmbach/StackWalker/README.md

     // Also use the public Microsoft-Symbol-Server
     SymUseSymSrv = 0x20,

-    // Contains all the abouve "Sym"-options
+    // Contains all the above "Sym"-options
     SymAll = 0x30,

     // Contains all options (default)